masterdesky/ELTE-sci-mod-lab-2021/project/README.md

 During the projectwork I had to follow a chain of tasks, which can be accessed at the [official repository](https://github.com/sdam-elte/modellinglab2019/tree/master/nuclear_physics_geant4) of the course.
 The list of (stylistically reformulated) tasks was the following:

 ### 1. Installation
-Download the software from [https://geant4.cern.ch](https://geant4.cern.ch), then follow the installation description.
+Download the software from [https://geant4.cern.ch](https://geant4.cern.ch), then follow the installation description [here](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/).
 Set up the visualization properties.
 Run to software using pre-prepared input files.

 ### 2. Run predefined settings
 Explore the input and the execution steps and get acquainted with the format of the results and how to use them.
 Make figures using the result data and try to reproduce a figure from a scientific artice.